-Sunny Liu and Clarence Leigh Sunny Liu is a native of Wuhan, China, and member of the 1st Bilingual Zhangjiang Toastmasters in Shanghai, and Clarence Leigh is a dual member of Presidents Advanced Toastmasters and SHIP Toastmasters in Shenzhen.
+Sunny Liu and Clarence Leigh are members in China.
+Sunny Liu is a native of Wuhan, China, and member of the 1st Bilingual Zhangjiang Toastmasters in Shanghai, and Clarence Leigh is a dual member of Presidents Advanced Toastmasters and SHIP Toastmasters in Shenzhen.

 How to Appear Your Best While Delivering an Online Speech